Swap-bot Time: February 20, 2025 7:24 am

 My name is Betty and I live in Birmingham, England.
 Birmingham is right in the middle of the country about as far from the sea as you can get, around 120 miles north of London.

-We also have a sixteen year old grandson.
+We also have an eighteen year old grandson.

 We are active in our local Quaker Meeting and I teach the children's class a couple of times a month -- stories and crafts.
 Although we only have the one grandson, we do spend a lot of our leisure time with children!